myConsciousness/exchange-rates-api/README.md

 ## How To Use

-Exchange Rates API mein repositiory,
+Exchange Rates API main repositiory,

 ## License